Mamin Sanyang

-Mamin Sanyang (born 6 February, 2003) is a Gambian professional footballer who plays as a winger and wing-back for German club Bayern Munich II.
+Mamin Sanyang (born 6 February 2003) is a Gambian professional footballer who plays as a winger and wing-back for I liga club GKS Tychy.

 Early life

 Sanyang was born in Brikama, The Gambia.
 His family moved to Germany as refugees in 2013 and settled in Baden-Württemberg.
 Then he joined the youth academy of local 2.
 Bundesliga club 1.
 FC Heidenheim.
-After three seasons there, he moved to the academy of Bundesliga club 1899 Hoffenheim.
+After three seasons there, he moved to the academy of Bundesliga club TSG Hoffenheim.

 Career

-In June 2020, he signed for Bayern Munich at the age of seventeen, joining the under-19 squad.
-Sanyang signed a three-year contract with Bayern Munich.
-On July 16 2022, he made his debut for Bayern Munich II against VfB Eichstätt.
+In June 2020, Sanyang signed for Bayern Munich at the age of seventeen, joining the under-19 squad.
+He signed a three-year contract with Bayern Munich.
+On 16 July 2022, he made his debut for Bayern Munich II in a Regionalliga Bayern match against VfB Eichstätt.

+On 23 June 2023, Sanyang signed with 2.
+Bundesliga club Hannover 96 as a free agent, set to initially join the reserve team.

+On 5 July 2024, Sanyang joined Polish I liga club GKS Tychy on a two-year deal, with an option for a further year.

 Style of play

 Sanyang is said to operate on the right flank, able to operate both offensively and defensively.
 He has been described as a winger, but also a wing-back.
-It has been said that he could possess the “ the guile and creativity to play behind a central striker”.
+It has been said that he could possess "the guile and creativity to play behind a central striker".

 International career

 Sanyang is eligible to play for either Gambia or Germany.
-On September 6 2021, he represented Germany U19s against England U19s in a 1-1 draw.
+On 6 September 2021, he represented Germany U19s against England U19s in a 1-1 draw.
 However, he later declared for Gambia.
 In February 2023, Sanyang was called up to the Gambia national under-20 football team for the 2023 Africa U-20 Cup of Nations tournament, held in Egypt in February and March 2023.
 He made his debut for Gambia U20s during the AFCON tournament against Zambia U20s.